By Amy Cutmore

 If you're looking for white kitchen ideas, you are obviously already set on a timeless and versatile choice for your new kitchen design.
-And as our white kitchen design ideas below prove, they are adaptable to any style of space, from dark spaces challenged by a lack of space, to vast extensions crying out for character.
+And as our white kitchen design ideas below prove, they are adaptable to any style of space, from dark rooms challenged by a lack of light, to vast extensions crying out for character.

 There’s nothing cleaner or crisper than a pure white kitchen, whether that’s a high gloss design or a traditional country one, it’s a look that lasts, no matter what the latest craze is.
 If you’re minimalist at heart and love a clutter-free kitchen then this is the look for you.